Junior Tigers registration is now LIVE for the 2023/24 season - limited spots remain for many programs.

-The Hong Kong Junior Tigers was founded in early 2015 to provide a new way of youth hockey in Hong Kong.
+The Hong Kong Junior Tigers were founded in early 2015 to provide a new way of youth hockey in Hong Kong.
 Founders and long-time Hong Kong residents Gregory Smyth, Gary Lawrence and Rick Siemens wanted Hong Kong kids to discover and experience the sport with the same enthusiasm as they did as children in Canada: more hockey equals more fun.

-In less than five years, the Hong Kong Junior Tigers has grown into the city’s largest junior hockey club.
+In less than five years, the Hong Kong Junior Tigers have grown into the city’s largest junior hockey club.
 The club is based on the principle that players of all ages, nationalities and skill levels are valued and welcomed members of the club.
 All players have opportunities to learn, grow and develop and are given equal ice time to do so.

 While the club was formally founded in 2015, its roots go much deeper into Canadian and Hong Kong hockey history.
 Co-founder Gregory Smyth played varsity hockey with the Dalhousie Tigers when he was a student at Dalhousie University in Nova Scotia, Canada.
 Smyth moved to Hong Kong and in 1994, he and fellow Hong Kong-based players formed the Hong Kong Tigers, a team that competed in tournaments across Asia.
 The Junior Tigers are named after that hockey heritage -- a storied Canadian hockey program and a pioneering Asian team.